Read in 4 minutes

 Save and Continue.

-On the next page you will be asked to set the URL for the Jenkins instance.
-The URL filed will be populated with an automatically generated URL.
+On the next page, you will be asked to set the URL for the Jenkins instance.
+The URL field will be populated with an automatically generated URL.

 To complete the setup confirm the URL by clicking on the